Blockchain developer

 Discover what's on offer at your school on Apprenticeships.scot.

-Many employers will ask for a degree in a relevant subject to apply for this job.
-You can go to university to get this or get helpful qualifications at college or through an apprenticeship.
+Many employers will ask for a degree in a relevant subject to apply for blockchain developer roles.
+You can go to university to get this or earn helpful qualifications at college or through an apprenticeship.

 Other employers will accept applications from people who have several years’ experience.
-You'd need to be able to show that you've gathered the skills needed.
+You'll need to be able to show that you've gathered the skills needed.

 The headings shown explain more about each of the different routes you could take.